uhuohuy/GazPNE/README.md

 ![Screenshot](figure/597627196.jpg)

-Apart from the gold data, we also have the raw tweet data but without annotation of the true place names, related to the 2018 Florance Hurricane.
-There are in total around 80,000 tweets.
+Apart from the annotated gold data, we also test our approach on the raw tweet data but without annotation of the place names, corresponding to the 2018 Florance Hurricane.
+There are in total 80,000 tweets.
+Quite good predicition results have also been observed.
-We apply the trained model also on this data set, and observe quite good test results.